Leaving a Legacy

 A LEGACY TO HIGHGATE

 A legacy gift, of any size, is a tremendous honour for Highgate.
 We are not a rich school; Sir Roger Cholmeley gave the school land, buildings and a name, but no endowment.
-Highgate was founded as an educational charity and, throughout the 450 years of our history, the great School we have built at Highgate has always relied on the support of Cholmeleians and friends.
+Throughout the 450 years of our history, the great School we have built at Highgate has always relied on the support of Cholmeleians and friends.

 Leaving a gift in your Will is a way to ensure that Highgate remains a great School.
 Writing a Will is, quite rightly, a very personal choice.
 In making your Will, having naturally considered your family and your loved ones first, we hope that, having done this, you may consider supporting Highgate.
 Because Highgate School is a charity (registered charity no. 312765), gifts made either during your lifetime or through your Will are generally free of tax if you are a UK taxpayer.
 Please note that this is general guidance only.
 We recommend that you seek independent legal and tax advice when making a legacy gift or Will, or amending an existing Will.